A guide to Making Tax Digital

 How to do a tax return

 You can complete your own tax return or ask an accountant for help.
-If your financial affairs are straightforward, drafting and filing your own return is not too hard.
+If your financial affairs are straightforward, drafting and filing your own return online isn't too difficult.

 Here are some tips to help you avoid some common pitfalls: